NepharaLabs/Nephara_App/docs/user-guide/best-practices.md

 ## Remember

-1. **Not Financial Advice**: Luna402 provides analysis, not recommendations
+1. **Not Financial Advice**: NECRORA provides analysis, not recommendations
 2. **High Risk Asset Class**: Crypto is extremely volatile
 3. **Scams Are Common**: Always be skeptical
 4. **Most Tokens Fail**: More losers than winners